2017–18 United States political sexual scandals: Al Franken

 United States Senator Al Franken of Minnesota, on November 16, 2017, was accused by media personality Leeann Tweeden, who wrote in a blog post that during a USO tour in 2006, Franken forcibly kissed her without her consent as part of a rehearsal for a USO skit.
 She wrote that he "put his hand on the back of my head, mashed his lips against mine and aggressively stuck his tongue in my mouth ...
 I felt disgusted and violated."
 Franken was also photographed appearing to grope her breasts while she was seated and sleeping on an aircraft wearing Interceptor Body Armor and a helmet.
 In response Franken said, "I certainly don't remember the rehearsal for the skit in the same way, but I send my sincerest apologies to Leeann ...
 As to the photo, it was clearly intended to be funny but wasn't.
 I shouldn't have done it."
 A few hours later, Franken issued a longer apology, which Tweeden accepted.

 Senate leaders Mitch McConnell and Chuck Schumer sent the information to the Senate Ethics Committee for review, a decision supported by members of both parties including Franken himself.
 The next day, Abby Honold, who had worked with Franken to introduce legislation that would provide training to law enforcement interviewing victims of trauma, requested that Franken withdraw his name as the sponsor of that bill.
-Honold was raped by a former Franken intern.
+Honold had been raped by a former Franken intern before this scandal broke around Franken.
 Franken complied and Senator Amy Klobuchar took over the bill's sponsorship.

 On November 20, 2017, Lindsay Menz accused Franken of touching her clothed buttocks while the two posed for a photo at the Minnesota State Fair in 2010.
 In a statement responding to the allegation, Franken said, "I take thousands of photos at the state fair surrounded by hundreds of people, and I certainly don't remember taking this picture.
 I feel badly that Ms. Menz came away from our interaction feeling disrespected."
 Later, two more women accused Franken of similar misconduct during political events in 2007 and 2008, incidents Franken said he also did not remember.
 Some liberal groups and commentators, including the Indivisible movement and Sally Kohn, called on Franken to resign because of these allegations.
 Franken issued another apology on November 23, 2017, stating, "I've met tens of thousands of people and taken thousands of photographs, often in crowded and chaotic situations.
 I'm a warm person; I hug people.
 I've learned from recent stories that in some of those encounters, I crossed a line for some women — and I know that any number is too many."
 A fifth woman, Stephanie Kemplin, alleged Franken touched her breast while posing for a photo with her during a 2003 USO tour.
 She is the second person to allege that such behavior took place while Franken was on a USO tour.

-On December 7, he announced his plan to resign from the Senate.